theupdateframework/taps/candidate-succinct-delegation-tap.md

 DELEGATING_ROLENAME.hbd-\* should have the same permissions as DELEGATING_ROLENAME.

-If a repository has multiple delegations to a target, clients will resolve these using prioritized delegations.
-So if a delegation uses succinct hashed bins and another role delegates to DELEGATING_ROLENAME.hbd-\*, the client will use the delegation with a higher priority.

 # Backwards Compatibility

 This TAP is not backwards compatible, and will need to be included in